KatherineMichel/portfolio/README.md

 https://www.slideshare.net/pyconmy/the-programmers-mind-by-jessica-mckellar | The programmer's mind by Jessica McKellar

 https://twitter.com/mariatta/status/1125536715215601665 | Mariatta 🤦 on Twitter: "✌️😁🤳 @KatiMichel #SelfieSprint #SelfCareSprint #pycascades… "

+DjangoCon- Kudos
+https://twitter.com/thedevwhisperer/status/1052725723222298626 | Amber Wanner on Twitter: "#Djangocon 2018 in San Diego has been the most inclusive, breath of fresh air conference I've ever attended, with the most beautiful and diverse group of people.
+Way to go Team Djangocon, @FlipperPA !!! <3" https://twitter.com/hops_and_smoke/status/1052728711030571009 | Drew on Twitter: "#djangocon closing remarks: biggest year ever, 477 tickets, 178 tutorial tickets, $20k in financial aid to 41 people, 2x sponsorship from '17 (while @h34th3r329 was pregnant!), 66% of tutorials from underrepresented groups" https://medium.com/@saronyitbarek/that-time-i-went-to-djangocon-and-fell-in-love-with-the-community-2cec0383c85b | That time I went to DjangoCon and fell in love with the community
 -->